MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/user-reviews.md

 <!-- ====================================================================== -->
-You can view your extension’s reviews and ratings and engage with user reviews from your Partner Center dashboard.
+You can view your extension’s reviews and ratings and engage with user reviews from the Partner Center dashboard.

 <!-- ====================================================================== -->